 Who better to believe than people who were previously on the pro side of dog racing and dog sledding?

-→ Previous dog musher, Sam Maxwell, now speaks out about the abuse and effects on the dogs.
+→ Previous dog musher, Sam Maxwell, now speaks out about the abuse and its effects on the dogs.

 → Iditarod dog handler, ‘River’ Mike Cranford is no longer with us, but his dying wish was for the dogs to be free and the race ended.
 After quitting as a dog handler, River was a regular at Iditarod protests and an avid dog advocate.